The Hall of Heroes

 The National Wallace Monument has told the story of Scotland’s first national hero for over 145 years and The Hall of Heroes is the perfect place to tell the story of women who have surprised, delighted and inspired so many with their determination, fortitude and spirit – the very values which Wallace stood for.

 The physical and logistical constraints of The Hall of Heroes present challenges as to the number and nature of commemorative displays that can be accommodated.
-Initially, it is proposed to select one heroine to be commemorated, whilst additional displays and information will tell the story of the other deserving females shortlisted.
+Initially, the two heroines will be commemorated, whilst additional displays and information will tell the story of the other deserving females shortlisted.
 Stirling District Tourism will then begin the process of recasting the exhibition space to allow further heroines and heroes to be introduced over time.